grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 There are three steps of the configuration update which we will describe in details in following section.
 But in brief summary the steps are:

-1. Disable memberlist cluster label verification
+1. Disable Memberlist cluster label verification
 1. Set cluster label to all Mimir components
-1. Enable memberlist cluster label verification again
+1. Enable Memberlist cluster label verification again

 ## Configuration update

-### 1. Disable memberlist cluster label verification
+### 1. Disable Memberlist cluster label verification

 Cluster label verification flag is enabled by default with cluster label set to an empty string.
 Letting default value of cluster label can make different systems that use Memberlist and also not setting the cluster label to communicate with each other.